 Margaret Wintringham supported women’s suffrage and was a member of the National Union of Women's Suffrage Societies.
 Despite being on opposing sides, when she entered Parliament, she was welcomed by Lady Astor, who felt the cause of women in Parliament overrode party differences.

 Like Lady Astor, Margaret campaigned for equal franchise (giving women the vote on the same terms as men).
 At that time, only women over the age of 30 who met property qualifications were allowed to vote.
 The Equal Franchise Act, though widely supported, was not passed until 1928.
 Margaret also campaigned for equal pay for women, state scholarships for girls as well as boys, and women-only railway carriages.

 The backgrounds of these first two women to take their seats in the House of Commons could not have been more different.
 While Nancy Astor was aristocratic, sophisticated and sometimes volatile, Margaret Wintringham was the daughter of a head teacher and known as practical and sensible.
 This didn’t stop the two women from forming a lifelong friendship.

 It’s interesting to note that when she became a politician, Lady Astor changed her style of dress.
 She tried to avoid comments on her clothing by adopting a ‘political uniform’ of dark jacket and skirt, white blouse and tricorn hat.

-In The Suffragette’s Daughter, my fictional Liberal politician, Mrs Siddons, refuses to follow Lady Astor’s lead.
+In Death at Crookham Hall, my fictional Liberal politician, Mrs Siddons, refuses to follow Lady Astor’s lead.
 Ignoring newspaper criticism, Mrs Siddons continues to indulge in her passion for silk dresses and expensive jewellery.

 However, she does have to admit ruefully, “Most of my press coverage does tend to focus on what I look like rather than what I have to say.”